- What is Best disease?

-Best disease, also known as vitelliform macular dystrophy, is an inherited form of macular degeneration characterized by a loss of central vision.
+Best disease, also known as vitelliform macular dystrophy, is an inherited form of macular degeneration.
+Best disease affects the macula, the central part of the retina, and is characterized by a loss of central vision, as well as the ability to perceive colors and details.

 What are the symptoms?